harshitha0912ml/credit-risk-DE-pipeline/README.md

 # credit Risk Prediction End to End Pipeline
-This project builds an automated, scalable credit risk pipeline using Azure and AWS S3.
-Data flows from S3 to ADLS via ADF, is transformed in Databricks, stored in Synapse for analytics, and visualized in Power BI.
-ML models are deployed via Azure ML, with full orchestration managed by Apache Airflow.
+This project implements an automated and scalable credit risk pipeline leveraging Azure and AWS S3.
+Data is ingested from S3 into Azure Data Lake Storage using Azure Data Factory, then transformed using Azure Databricks.
+Processed data is stored in Azure Synapse Analytics for reporting and analysis, with visualizations delivered through Power BI.
+Machine learning models are developed and deployed using Azure Machine Learning.